Nkethaeus/Kaffee-Analyzer/README.md

 ## Overview

-Kaffee Analyzer represents a crucial component in the development and validation process of Kaffee programs.
-Attempting to offer in-depth analysis and verification of code written in the Kaffee language.
+Kaffee Analyzer represents a crucial component in the development and validation process of writing programs.
+This project attempts to offer analysis and verification of code written in the Kaffee language.

 ## Features